ZonglinL/ZonglinL.github.io/index.md

 At AI4CE, I worked on Collaborative Visual Place Recognition (CoVPR).
 In this work, I formulated the first CoVPR framework and designed a robust and effective algorithm that balances noises and extra information from collaborators.
 I am excited about the future impact of this work.
 Details can be found in [this paper](https://arxiv.org/abs/2310.05541).

 <br>
-Beyond this work, I am currently working on three projects:
+I am currently working on three projects:
 1. Improvements and extensions on CoVPR, resolving limitations and designing new mechanisms.
 2. Benchmarking a large-scale autonomous driving dataset.
 The paper is coming soon!
 3. Developing methods for multi-modal learning.